awsdocs/aws-lambda-developer-guide/doc_source/welcome.md

 The following key features help you develop Lambda applications that are scalable, secure, and easily extensible:

-**Concurrency controls**
+**Concurrency and scaling controls**
-[Concurrency limits and provisioned concurrency](invocation-scaling.md) give you fine\-grained control over the scaling and responsiveness of your production applications\.
+[Concurrency and scaling controls](invocation-scaling.md) such as concurrency limits and provisioned concurrency give you fine\-grained control over the scaling and responsiveness of your production applications\.

 **Functions defined as container images**
 Use your preferred [container image](lambda-images.md) tooling, workflows, and dependencies to build, test, and deploy your Lambda functions\.